2015 CONCURRENT EXHIBITIONS

 NCECA expects that all Concurrent Exhibitions will maintain levels of professionalism and be accessible to the public during all hours that are provided to the NCECA office for publication in the conference app and exhibition guide.
 Signage, labels and price lists (except in instances where works are not available for purchase) are basic requirements of all Concurrent Exhibitions.
 Exhibitions must be fully installed and open to the public beginning Tuesday, March 24 and must remain on view until 5pm on the closing day of the conference, Saturday, March 28, 2015.
 Please consider withdrawing your proposal if you are not prepared to meet these essential terms.

 Terms and Limitations

-Those organizing exhibitions independently of NCECA’s CIE process may choose to pay a promotional fee in order to be listed in NCECA’s promotional materials.
+Those organizing exhibitions independently of NCECA’s CE process may choose to pay a promotional fee in order to be listed in NCECA’s promotional materials.

 Leigh Taylor Mickelson